gcallah/work/bios/callahan.md

-Studies*, *Critical Review*, *The American Journal of Economics and Sociology*, *Research in the History of Economic Thought and Methodology*, *Cosmos and Taxis*, *The University Bookman*, *International Journal of Social Economics*, *Review of Austrian Economics*, and more.
+Studies*, *Critical Review*, *The American Journal of Economics and Sociology*, *Research in the History of Economic Thought and Methodology*, *Cosmos and Taxis*, *The University Bookman*, *International Journal of Social Economics*, *Review of Political Economy*, *Journal of the History of Economic Thought*, *Review of Austrian Economics*, and more.